Curriculum in Bioinformatics and Computational Biology (GRAD)

 Incoming students are expected to matriculate from a broad range of disciplines; thus, it is important to ensure that all students have a common foundation on which to build their BCB training.
 The first year is dedicated to establishing this foundation and training all students with a common set of core BCB courses.
 BCB students will also participate in three laboratory research rotations their first year and ultimately join a laboratory at the end of those rotations.
 Research work is done in the laboratory facilities of the individual faculty member and is supported primarily by faculty research grants.

 Curriculum faculty have appointments in 18 departments in the School of Medicine, School of Dentistry, Gillings School of Global Public Health, Eshelman School of Pharmacy, School of Information and Library Science, and the College of Arts and Sciences.
-This level of diversity allows students a broad range of research opportunities.
+This provides students with a broad range of research opportunities.

 Requirements for Admission for Graduate Work